api3dao/ois/README.md

 ### Release

+Releasing is facilitated by GitHub Actions using [changesets/action](https://github.com/changesets/action).
 To release a new version follow these steps:

-1. `git checkout main && git pull` - ensure you are on a "main" branch with latest changes
-2. `yarn version` - choose "x.y.z" as the version to be released
-3. `git show` - verify the changes of the version commit
-4. `yarn build` - only build the package after the "yarn version" command so the bundled "package.json" uses the updated version
-5. `yarn publish --access public`
+1. Assuming desired changes are present on `main` with changesets, create a GitHub PR to the `release` branch from `main`.
+2. Merge the PR to `release` **using a merge commit**.
+3. The [publish Action workflow](./.github/workflows/publish.yml) will create a release PR.
+4. Review the release PR and merge it to `release` using **squash and merge**.
+5. The [publish Action workflow](./.github/workflows/publish.yml) will publish a GitHub release and publish the package to npm with provenance.
+It will also create a PR for merging the `release` branch back to `main`.
-6. `git push --follow-tags` - to push the commits to a "main" branch
+6. Merge the PR to `main` from `release` **using a merge commit**.

+Note that development can continue on `main` during the release process, or in other words, `main` does not need to be protected.